 The Trustee and the investment managers do not and cannot guarantee the return of your capital invested or any particular rate of return on your investment in super.
-The underlying assets in your Accumulation and Pension Accounts may rise and fall in value over time and there is a risk that you could lose some or all of your capital.
+The underlying assets in your Account(s) may rise and fall in value over time and there is a risk that you could lose some or all of your capital.
 Future returns may differ from past returns.